This is the final article in a three-part series on Network Baselining. Read the first two articles in the series here:

 There are companies out there that claim aspects of baselining, but baselining in its nature must involve Unsupervised Learning.
 There are no two ways about it, and there are very few companies out there that are able to say they do Unsupervised Learning and Baseline your network.

-There are none that do a comprehensive collection and analysis of data off all the IPs on your network, and this has been confirmed by an independent IDC Analyst named Ritu Jyoti.
+There are none that do a comprehensive collection and analysis of data off all the IPs on your network, and this has been confirmed by an Industry AI and Automation Analyst named Ritu Jyoti.

 Someone asked very specifically if there is any company out there that does the same thing and she said no.